raganwald/raganwald.github.com/_posts/2015-02-07-tail-calls-defult-arguments-recycling.md

 5! = 5  x  4  x  3  x  2  x  1 = 120.
 {% endhighlight %}

-The naïve function for calcuating the factorial of a positive integer follows directly from the definition:
+The naïve function for calculating the factorial of a positive integer follows directly from the definition:

 {% highlight javascript %}
 const factorial = (n) =>